asulibraries/islandora-repo/README.md

 5. Run vagrant up (from within the claw-playbook root)

 # Ansible
-If you've already provisioned your vagrant environment and need to re-run the ASU specific provisioning, you can do so with `ansible-playbook asu-install.yml -i inventory/vagrant -l all -e ansible_ssh_user=ubuntu -e islandora_distro=ubuntu/xenial64`
+If you've already provisioned your vagrant environment and need to re-run the ASU specific provisioning, you can do so with `ansible-playbook asu-install.yml -i inventory/vagrant -l all -e ansible_ssh_user=$vagrantUser -e islandora_distro=ubuntu/xenial64` Your $vagrantUser will either be ubuntu or vagrant.
+Check to see what user you become when you `vagrant ssh`.

 # Helpful Hints